If you’re in the market for your first home an FHA mortgage is definitely worth considering.

-Essentially the government guarantees lenders that they will be repaid for the loan even if you fail to do so.
-This makes lending the large amount of money it takes to purchase a home, more attractive to lenders who would otherwise be unwilling to take the risk on the bulk of the population.
+Essentially the government guarantees lenders that they will be repaid for the loan even if the buyer fails to do so.
+This makes lending the large amount of money it takes to purchase a home, more attractive to lenders who would otherwise be unwilling to take the risk.

 Borrowers who receive FHA loans must also purchase mortgage insurance.
 You have a few options available for doing this.
 You can choose any of the following:

 - Pay the full amount of the mortgage insurance premium in one lump sum payment up front.